Gingerbread Cookies

 - Add the flour mixture to the butter mixture and process at low speed just until no streaks of flour remain.

 - Scrape the dough onto a sheet of plastic wrap.
 Wrap tightly and form into an even rectangle.
-Set in the fridge to chill for 1 to 2 hours (or up to overnight, if chilling for 24 hours, let sit at room temperature for 1 to 2 hours before rolling).
+Set in the fridge to chill for 1–2 hours or overnight.
+(If chilling for 24 hours, let the dough sit at room temperature for 1–2 hours before rolling).

-- Preheat the oven to 350˚F and line two rimmed sheet pans with parchment paper.
+- Preheat the oven to 350˚F. Line two rimmed sheet pans with parchment paper.

 - Set a piece of parchment on a large work surface, then lightly flour the paper and rolling pin.
 Cut the dough in half (keep the remaining dough wrapped) and roll into a ¼ inch thick even rectangle, adding more flour as needed as you work.
-Use your preferred cookie cutters to cut out cookies, then place on prepared sheet pan.
-Reroll the scraps of dough, and repeat process, adding more flour as needed, until all of the dough has been cut out.
+Use your preferred cookie cutters to cut out cookies, then place them on the prepared sheet pan.
+Reroll the scraps of dough and repeat process, adding more flour as needed, until no dough remains.

 - Bake for 8 minutes, or until set around the edges but soft in the middle.
 Let cool on sheet pans for 1 minute, then transfer to cooling racks to cool completely.

 - While the cookies cool, make the icing.
-Whisk powdered sugar and milk and whisk until smooth and quite thick.
+Whisk the powdered sugar and milk until smooth and quite thick.
 You want the consistency to be stiff enough to pipe into even lines.

-- Once the cookies have cooled, transfer the icing to a piping bag and decorate each cookie as desired.
+- Once the cookies cool, transfer the icing to a piping bag and decorate each cookie as desired.

 Equipment